 Aarhus is Jutland's unofficial capital and most populous city.
 It is on Jutland's east coast and after Copenhagen, it is the second-largest city in Denmark.
 Each year, the European Union names two European host cities as a "European Capital of Culture."
 Aarhus was named to the list in 2017 for its vast offering of cultural events and establishments to visit.

 Herning is a major traffic junction for Western Jutland.
 Aalborg is a cultural center and port town in northern Jutland.
 Or, you can spend the day in the oldest city in Denmark, Ribe, which is a great place to see a bit of history.

 The Jutes, for whom Jutland was named, were one of the three most powerful Germanic peoples during the Nordic iron age in the sixth and fifth centuries B.C.
 From their home in Jutland, together with the Angles and Saxons, the Jutes migrated to Great Britain starting in about 450 A.D., sparking the long road to the creation of Great Britain and the start of modern western civilization.

-The Saxons inhabited the southernmost part of the peninsula until Charlemagne violently subdued them in 804, after 30 years of fighting, Wikipedia notes.
-The Danes -- including Jutland -- united in 965 A.D.
-The Code of Jutland, a civil code enacted under Valdemar II of Denmark in 1241, created a uniform set of laws governing Jutland and other settlements in Denmark.
+The Saxons inhabited the southernmost part of the peninsula until Charlemagne violently subdued them in 804, after 30 years of fighting.
+The Danes, including Jutland, united in 965, and the Code of Jutland, a civil code enacted under Valdemar II of Denmark in 1241, created a uniform set of laws governing Jutland and other settlements in Denmark.

-One other historical incident of note was the Battle of Jutland fought between the British Royal Navy and the Imperial German Navy from May 31 to June 1, 1916, at the height of World War I. The battle ended in somewhat of a stalemate, with the British losing twice as many ships and men but also containing the German fleet.
+One other historical incident of note was the Battle of Jutland fought between the British Royal Navy and the Imperial German Navy from May 31 to June 1, 1916, at the height of World War I. The battle ended in somewhat of a stalemate, with the British losing twice as many ships and men yet still managed to hold off the German fleet.